CombiRWTH/StaffScheduling/docs/DatabaseQueries.md

 We use the entity `TPersonalKontenJeMonat` to retrieve the working hours of each employee per month.
 We JOIN that table with **TPersonal** to directly get the corresponding names and PersNr of the employee.
-RefKonten in TPersonalKontenJeMonat gives us the relevant type of Konto (f.e.
-SOLL_Monat).
-You can find all types of Konten in **TKonten**.
+The `RefKonten` field in the `TPersonalKontenJeMonat` entity provides the relevant type of Konto (e.g., SOLL_Monat).
+All types of Konten can be found in the entity `TKonten`.

 In our case these are:
 1. "1" := SOLL_Monat (first Column in TimeOffice)